arsalan-125/1st-task/README.md

  #### 1) Tell us, how could the versions be managed inside the docker?
  #### Ans: Each git tag will represent a docker tag.
  #### 2) Where could be the frontend assets be placed: inside the docker stack/version or somewhere else
- #### Ans: If local deployment, then inside docker and if cloud, then inside MinIO.
+ #### Ans: If local deployment, then inside MINIO and if cloud, then inside AWS s3 bucket.
  #### 3) How many stages should the docker and app pass before going Live?
  #### Ans : Dev, stage and prod and a QA stage, if required.
  #### 4) How could these dockers and stages be automate?